Baskerville Whitley.png

 Upon her return to the south, Whitley owned and operated Charlotte's oldest nanny placement service, Private Placements, Inc., for eight years.

 It was with the birth of her second son in March 2011 that she decided to reevaluate her personal and professional goals and begin the pursuit of her passion for all things style.
 This creative nesting phase inspired her to submit a story to Lucky magazine which published and became the catalyst for the Queen City Style.
-Whitley now contributes as a writer and stylist to various regional magazines and makes regular television and radio appearances.

-Whitley feels she has been blessed with an infatigable drive to pursue her passion on a professional level in order to help others look and feel their best while in pursuit of their own personal and professional goals.
+Whitley’s current menu of services includes personal, commercial and editorial styling, as well as providing creative direction and full production for photo shoots for idividuals, businesses and brands.
+A self-engineered marriage of creative passion built on the notion of daydreaming and playing dress up, Whitley feels she has been blessed with an infatigable drive to pursue her passion on a professional level in order to help others look and feel their best while in pursuit of their own personal and professional goals.

 Copyright © 2023.
 All rights reserved.